 Grab a quick bite before or after a round of golf at The 28th Hole just outside the golf shop.
 Hot dogs and hamburgers, pretzels, chips, and more.
 Grab a round of drinks like ShawneeCraft Beer or a mixed drink, and say cheers to a good day out on the green.
 Great seating area in an outdoor setting with scenic views of the property.
 Open seasonally.

-Stay and Play packages are offered by the resort, club memberships available, and Shawnee is open to the public.
+Stay and Play golf packages are offered by the Shawnee Resort, club memberships are available, and Shawnee Golf is open to the public.